OsamaTbaileh/PrimeInventory/README.md

     - Can observe the movements of all products.
   - Admin Account:
     - Highest permissions and privileges.
-    - Can add delete users accounts.
+    - Can delete users accounts.

 ## Programing Languages, Frameworks & Libraries Used: